tranngochoang/molecular-docs/README.md

-# Documentation for Molecular DNA
+# Documentation for molecularDNA example

 The documentation here is built using Jekyll, which allows to build https://geant4-dna.github.io/molecular-docs/ using markdown.